PranavRayudu/Course-Change-Notifier/README.md

 - [x] Complete tests for course change detection
 - [x] Add automatic login to UT ID
 - [x] Add support for multiple notification emitters
-- [ ] Add support for Email notification
+- [ ] Remove dependency on links and manage host of tabs for each course
+- [ ] (Dangerous) add automatic registration

 ## Contribution
 If you would like to add features/fix bugs, please fork and create a PR.